 The subject of OERs creates new questions for teachers regarding copyrights, quality and practical application.
 Therefore, in many cases, the didactic-methodological opportunities created by OERs are only partially tapped.
 Open Educational Resources can be modified and customized in a legally compliant manner, thereby fulfilling important requirements for locally differentiated, but inclusive instruction in increasingly heterogeneous school classes.
 For students, the active use of educational resources promotes self-determined learning, in addition to an understanding of the Internet and media.
 In broad terms, OERs support a creative working relationship between teachers and students, and facilitate new collaborative forms of teaching and learning.

 The Siemens Stiftung strives to systematically promote the overall potential of OERs and introduce them into education systems.
-It carries out this mission in many different ways: Operationally, it provides high-quality OERs that focus on science and technology subjects.
+It carries out this mission in many different ways: Operationally, it provides high-quality OERs that focus on science and technology subjects in the Siemens Stiftung media portal.
 Internationally, it supplies free materials in a number of different languages, thus ensuring they can be used throughout the world.
 Collaboratively, the Siemens Stiftung forms networks with other media providers.
 And, strategically, it promotes the subject of OERs together with experts and decision makers from the fields of politics and education.

 The Siemens Stiftung believes the future of modern knowledge transfer in our digital world lies in a form of education that is available to everyone, can be modified to meet individual learning needs and arises through social creativity.